lokesh8772/Geo_obsidian_vault/Science/3I ATLAS.md

 ---
-third known object from outside of solar system is a comet hyperbolic path around sun, not closed p
+third known object from outside of solar system is a comet hyperbolic path around sun, not closed orbit.